abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

   # Citrix Organization
   # ============================================
   citrix_application_folder_path = "Production"
-  # ↑ Folder in Citrix Studio where app appears
+  # ↑ OPTIONAL: Folder in Citrix Studio where app appears
   # GUI: "Folder" dropdown
-  # ⚠️ This folder MUST exist in Citrix Cloud before running terraform apply
+  # - If specified: Folder MUST exist in Citrix Cloud
+  # - If omitted (or set to null): App will be created in root folder
+  # Example: citrix_application_folder_path = null  # creates in root

   citrix_deliverygroup_name = "YOUR-DELIVERY-GROUP-NAME"
   # ↑ ⚠️⚠️⚠️ CRITICAL: You MUST change this value! ⚠️⚠️⚠️